gossi/fvf/docs/source/firmware.rst

 Verification
 ------------

-These verification measurement has been done with VOLTCRAFT Universal SYSTEM MS-9150 Frequency Counter .
+To ensure the flickering frequency a verification measurement has been done with VOLTCRAFT Universal SYSTEM MS-9150 Frequency Counter.

 An important Note: The `delay()`_ method on the Arduino passes the delay in integer values, no floats are possible.
 For every milliseconds below 16383, `delayMicroseconds()`_ must be used.
 The gap happens between 30Hz and 31Hz.

 .. _delay(): http://www.arduino.cc/en/Reference/Delay
 .. _delayMicroseconds(): http://www.arduino.cc/en/Reference/DelayMicroseconds

+Methodology
+^^^^^^^^^^^

+Voltage has been captured at the pins directly at the measured LED.
+Each frequency was measured two times and the latter value was used.

+Note: Prior sample measurements showed, the value didn't changed after the second measurement for each frequency.

+Results
+^^^^^^^

 +-----------+--------------------+---------+
 | Frequency | Measured Frequency | Offset  |